Elaeocarpus bancroftii: Uses

-Indigenous uses

 Indigenous Australians ate the seeds, although the very hard shell required them to use stones to crack them open.
 These special "nut stones", which had a groove or hollow in which the nut was placed, along with the accompanying "hammer stones", have been found throughout Queensland as forests were cleared during the expansion of European settlement.

-Use in food

-The 1889 book 'The Useful Native Plants of Australia' records that "The cotyledons or 'kernels' have a good flavour, and are eaten by the settlers.
-Other species of Elaeocarpus have fruits which are more or less useful in this respect.
-Johnstone River, Queensland."
+The 1889 book The Useful Native Plants of Australia records that "The cotyledons or 'kernels' have a good flavour, and are eaten by the settlers.
+Other species of Elaeocarpus have fruits which are more or less useful in this respect."

-Use in horticulture
+Cultivation

-Elaeocarpus bancroftii is considered to have good horticultural potential, particularly for parks and larger areas, because of the attractive foliage, showy flowers and interesting fruit, however there is little evidence that Australian local governments have adopted the idea.
+Elaeocarpus bancroftii is considered to have good horticultural potential, particularly for parks and larger areas, because of the attractive foliage, showy flowers and interesting fruit.
+In the city of Cairns in far north Queensland, six of these trees have been planted in the streets.
 It can be purchased from many plant nurseries and native plant specialists in Australia.